wp-plugins/x-forms-express/readme.txt

 * Border: change the border style as solid, dashed or dotted, change the border thickness and change the border color

 = Form entry storage and export =
 All form entries are stored and can be retrieved from the admin panel.
-These entries can also be exported as a .csv file for further use!
+These form entries can also be exported as a .csv file for further use!

 = Multiple forms on a single page =
-Add more then on form on a single page for example one (or more) in the page content, one (or more) in the footer and one (or more) in the sidebar.
+Add more then one form on a single page for example one (or more) in the page content, one (or more) in the footer and one (or more) in the sidebar.

 = Create your own templates =
 Creating a template is easy, simply create a form and use the duplicate form function!

 ###Upgrade to the Pro version
-* Now featured among the top quality plugins worldwide * We offer a lot in this version and you may be happy with just that...But you miss out on so much more from this plugin that comes at a very low cost.
+**Now featured among the top quality plugins worldwide** We offer a lot in this version and you may be happy with just that...But you miss out on so much more from this form plugin that comes at a very low cost.
 *[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)* and get the full Monty!
 As a buyer you will receive excellent professional support!

 == Installation ==